Skip to main content

 Wait

-Wait is a type of operator that temporarily pauses the execution of a workflow for a specified duration before proceeding to the next step.
+An Operator that temporarily pauses the execution of a Workflow for a specified duration before proceeding to the next Step.

 Webhook